 From being a world karate champion 9 times over...

-anything is possible.
+Anything is possible.
 Even when you’re against all the odds.
 Go for what you want, with everything you’ve got.
 Because you’ve always got 70% more than what you think you have.
-Even if you’re not a man with big muscles, because it’s rarely about size or strength.
+(Even if you’re not a man with big muscles, because it’s rarely about size or strength.)

 From graduating with a 5-year Interior Architecture degree, landing the dream job, and leaving it in the middle of a recession...

-if it’s not a hell Yes, it’s a No. I built up a career rearranging the structure of entire buildings to make them stronger and more beautiful.
+If it’s not a hell Yes, it’s a No. I built up a career rearranging the structure of entire buildings to make them stronger and more beautiful.
 When I left, I didn’t need to know the next step.
 I just knew it was time, and the when I took the first step, the next one showed up.
 Run towards your fears.
 They are indicators of freedom.

 From being bedridden WITH Chronic Fatigue Syndrome for almost 3 years...

 You can heal yourself and change your life whenever you choose.
 I was told by doctors my body would never heal.
 But I did, completely.
 Sometimes, the only way out is through.
-So darling, don’t let anyone dictate the prognosis of your life.
+So friend, don’t let anyone dictate the prognosis of your life.
 Every illness is a message that holds a lesson.
 Pay attention.